Clinical nutrition: Medical nutrition therapy

 The role of MNT when administered by a physician or dietitian nutritionist (RDN) is to reduce the risk of developing complications in pre-existing conditions such as type 2 diabetes as well as ameliorate the effects any existing conditions such as high cholesterol.
 Many medical conditions either develop or are made worse by an improper or unhealthy diet.
+Similar to MNT is diabetes self-management training (DSMT) which is an education and training program by a healthcare professional rather than a personal treatment plan from a registered dietitian.

 An example is the use of macronutrient preload in type 2 diabetes.